Pureblueessentialsorg/pureblueessentials.com.au/content/shop/lon03/index.md

 It contains:

-\- a 30ml bottle of remedial essential oil blend;
+\- a 30ml bottle of the remedial essential oil blend of your choice;

-\- a 10ml bottle of remedial essential oil blend;
+\- a 10ml bottle of the same blend;

 \- a 30ml bottle of pure Australian jojoba oil (carrier oil).
 A carrier oil is necessary to safely apply essential oils to the skin.